RSLCPP -- Deterministic Simulations Using ROS 2: Experimental Setup

 It consists of multiple nodes interconnected via publishers, subscribers, services, and clients.
 The system is designed to ensure that multiple callbacks (subscriptions, timers) become ready simultaneously, both within a single node and across multiple nodes.
 This increases the potential for execution order variance when the system is executed conventionally.

 To make the system sensitive to execution order and timing, each node maintains an internal state represented by a hash value.
 Additionally, each callback has a unique, randomly generated ID.
 Each time a callback is executed, it modifies the internal state of the node using a pseudo-random number generator~\cite{steele2014Fastsplittablepseudorandom}.
 This random number generator is fed with the callback's ID, the execution timestamp, the node's current internal state, and, if available, the callback's input data.
-Additionally, the nodes are interconnected by publishing their constantly updating internal state to the topics shown in Fig.~\ref{fig:synthetic-benchmark-system}.
+Additionally, the nodes are interconnected by publishing their constantly updated internal state.

 Comparing the system's final state after a fixed simulation period across runs allows us to detect any non-determinism in callback execution.

 To demonstrate that our approach is also invariant to fluctuations in computation times, each callback randomly sleeps between \num{0} and \SI{20}{\milli\second} before executing its logic.